stlankes/stlankes.github.io/_posts/2015-05-01-My-Memo-to-build-a-custom-Linux-Kernel-for-Qemu.md

 comments: true
 ---

-I create often a customized version of the Linux kernel and test it with the open source machine emulator [Qemu](http://www.qemu.org).
+I frequently create a customized version of the Linux kernel and test it with the open source machine emulator [Qemu](http://www.qemu.org).
 To create a small system, I use [BusyBox](http://www.busybox.net), which provides tiny versions of many common UNIX utilities in a single small executable.
 This will be the base of my *initial ramdisk*.

-In this memo, I use later the shared libraries of the host system (x86_64).
+In this memo, I later use the shared libraries of the host system (x86_64).
 It is the fastest way to build a system from scratch, but it is not the correct way.
 To avoid dependencies between the host and the target system, you should use [BuildRoot](http://buildroot.org) to create the *initial ramdisk*.
-For my tests, I am pretty sure to have no dependencies to my host system.
+For my tests, I am pretty sure that there are no dependencies to my host system.

 ### Building BusyBox